How to Add Specifics & Achievements to Your Executive Resume

 Now, form value-enhanced statements from your answers.

-Make sure each statement in your resume demonstrates specifics, even if there are no numbers or hard results attached to it.
-You might be surprised that you can measure results more than originally thought, and if you can’t – make a note to start capturing these quantitative details on a more regular basis for future resume development.
+Make sure each statement in your resume demonstrates specifics, even if no numbers or hard results are attached.
+You might be surprised that you can measure results more than initially thought, and if you can’t – make a note to start capturing these quantitative details on a more regular basis for future resume development.

-Lastly, ensure resume content (and results) focus exclusively on details and skills that relate to the targeted job posting.
-For example, if you are targeting a sales job, but have loads of experience and achievements as a mechanic, don’t fill the resume with trade-specific content.
+Lastly, ensure resume content (and results) focus exclusively on details and skills related to the targeted job posting.
+For example, if you are targeting a sales job but have loads of experience and achievements as a mechanic, don’t fill the resume with trade-specific content.

-Be strategic with what you include in your resume; only your best and most related examples need to be shared in each application.
+Be strategic with what you include in your resume.
+Share only your best and most related examples for each application.